objeck/objeck-lang/README.md

 ## What's New?

 * v2024.6.x
-    * Support for LLaMa 3 APIs
+    * Support for the LLaMa 3 API
     * Snowflake SQL integration

 * v2024.5.0 **[enqueue]**
   * DeepMind (Gemini) support for function calls